edgexfoundry/edgex-examples/deployment/helm/README.md

 In lieu of a standalone API gateway used by the snap- and docker-based EdgeX deployments, the security-enabled helm chart is coded against a standard Kubernetes NGINX-based ingress controller, and ingress routes are configured to require client-side TLS authentication.

+The device USB camera by default is not enabled to run in the deployment, to start it in a pod, add the following command flag in the helm install: `--set edgex.replicas.device.usbcamera=1`.

 #### Configuring Ingress TLS